IshmamD/2-week-plan-python-script/README.md

 # 2-week-plan-python-script
+Explore Maximo work orders from 1 date to another in the future and gather their info

+This was an early version of the script, later on I managed to make it run a bit faster when I was forced to make a new version after a maximo update.
+I know that I made this in an inefficient way and it could be cleaner and less repetitive, but I was a novice when I wrote this

-Explore Maximo work orders from 1 date to another in the future and gather their info This is an exact copy of the documentation I placed for the person who would go on to use this script
+Below is an exact copy of the documentation I placed for the person who would go on to use this script

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------